vertigo-io/vertigo-docs/en/overview/libs.md

-# Vertigo Extensions
+# Vertigo Extensions: Libs and Modules

 Vertigo follows the paradigms of modular programming.
-Therefore, it is divided into modules, each with a clear vocation.
+It is therefore split into modules, each with a clear purpose.

-The underlying idea is as follows: 1 recurring issue of business applications = 1 vertigo module
+The underlying idea is as follows: **1 recurring business application challenge = 1 Vertigo module**.

-Of course, when issues are very close, they are encapsulated in the same module.
+Of course, when issues are closely related, they are encapsulated within the same module.

-The modules listed here are those that are part of the central core of Vertigo.
-They are intended to be used together to provide a coherent whole to create a Java application.
+The modules listed here are those that are part of the Vertigo core.
+They are intended to be used together to provide a coherent whole for building a Java application.
-These modules are called *extensions* because they enrich a Vertigo application and provide solutions to one or more issues related to a business application.
+These modules are considered extensions because they enhance a Vertigo application and provide solutions to one or more business application challenges.

+We classify these extensions into two groups: *libs* and *modules*.

+* **Libs** are more like components designed to solve a specific technical problem.
+* **Modules** are closer to functional modules and aim to address a complete business problem.
+Modules generally offer a service API, a data model, and sometimes a UI.
+[Module Overview](/en/overview/modules)

-Here is the list of modules along with a brief description of their content
+Below is the list of *Libs* along with a brief description of their contents.

 ## vertigo-commons
 > A collection of technical utilities.